itsjustmath/itsjustmath.github.io/_posts/2021-03-12-the-right-amount-of-stress-is-called-stimulation.md

 The human brain did not evolve for life in a delayed-return environment.
 It spent hundreds of thousands of years evolving for an immediate-return environment.
 With a blink of the eye it all changed.{% sidenote 'evoanx' 'The Evolution of Anxiety, by James Clear' %} This new environment has led to chronic stress and anxiety for humans, because those emotions stopped being useful to help us take action in the face of immediate problems.

 We essentially have an ancient alarm system that is often triggered by things that aren't true threats to us.
 And counterintuitively, the way to fix that hairpin trigger is tuning in (with loving awareness) and letting ourselves fully feel all of the fight, flight, or freeze trauma that our body is carrying with us at that moment.
 And once you’ve done be sure to thank your brain for trying to protect you and keep you safe.{% sidenote 'fakenews' 'The Fake News of Your Own Mind, Your Undivided Attention (Podcast)' %}

 ## What to Do About It

 ### Me: Recognize & Respond (With Compassion)
 {% marginnote "howtoadhd" "This section was inspired by How to ADHD's video on How to Deal with Rejection Sensitivity" %}

 ***Step 1 - Recognize**: Where you're at emotionally*

 Whenever you feel distressed — try to check if it is a fight-like, flight-like, or freeze-like response.
 Focus on the sensation: observing and experiencing, but not judging.

 {% marginfigure 'fff' 'assets/img/fight-flight-freeze.png' %}

-Below are some emotions and their corresponding fear responses: {% sidenote "piotr2" "Don't Fight, Flight (Or Freeze) Your Body and Emotions, by Piotr Migdał ([Image Source](https://kidshelpline.com.au/teens/issues/why-do-i-freak-out))"  %}
+Below are some emotions and their corresponding fear responses: {% sidenote "piotr2" "[Don't fight, flight (or freeze) your body and emotions](https://pmigdal.medium.com/dont-fight-flight-or-freeze-your-body-and-emotions-96f5aa30b299), by Piotr Migdał ([Image Source](https://kidshelpline.com.au/teens/issues/why-do-i-freak-out))"  %}

 - FIGHT: anger / pushing
 - FLIGHT: distracting oneself